Contact force

 Contact force types - tension

-Using a rope to draw water from a well creates tension, a type of contact force
+Using a rope to draw water from a well creates tension, a type of contact force | Image: Force in Physics

 When a boy pulls a rope to draw water from a well, tension occurs in the rope.
 This tension arises because the rope is being pulled in opposite directions, with the boy pulling upward and the weight of the water-filled bucket pulling downward.
-Tension is the internal force within the rope that results from these opposing forces, causing the rope to resist being pulled apart.
+Tension is the internal force within the rope that results from these opposing forces, leading the rope to resist being pulled apart.

 Applied force